DenisNikocevic/Financial-Well-being-survey-study/README.md

 <details>
   <summary>Financial well being</summary>

-The key dependent variable that I will be observing is the Financial well being score.
+The key dependent variable that I will be observing is the Financial well being score.<br/>

-Developed by the CFPB with the help of experts and consumers.
+Developed by the CFPB with the help of experts and consumers.<br/>

-Represented as a number between 0-100, the scale does not have a clear cut-off point for good and bad scores, and extreme values are rare.
+Represented as a number between 0-100, the scale does not have a clear cut-off point for good and bad scores, and extreme values are rare.<br/>

 ![image](https://user-images.githubusercontent.com/74316333/99919731-7976d880-2d1f-11eb-984f-42c4b9b8ab3b.png)